Ice hockey at the 2018 Winter Olympics – Women's tournament

 The women's tournament in ice hockey at the 2018 Winter Olympics was held in Gangneung, South Korea between 10 and 22 February 2018.
+Eight countries qualified for the tournament; five of them did so automatically by virtue of their ranking by the International Ice Hockey Federation, one, South Korea, automatically qualified as hosts, while the two others took part in a qualification tournament.
 Under a special agreement with the IOC and the IIHF, twelve North Korean players joined the host team to form a united team.
 They were allowed to have an expanded roster of 35 where 22 players dress for each game.
 Three North Korean players were selected for each game by coach Sarah Murray.

-Eight countries qualified for the tournament, five by their International Ice Hockey Federation ranking, the South Korea women's national ice hockey team as hosts, while the two others took part in a qualification tournament.

-The United States winning the gold medal game against Canada marks the first time in 20 years that the United States took home a gold medal in women's hockey, previously won against Canada in 1998 in Nagano, Japan.
-Canada's loss ended their winning streak of four consecutive winter games since 2002.
+The United States winning the gold medal for second time, marks the first time in 20 years that the United States took home a gold medal in women's hockey.
+They previously won in 1998 in Nagano, Japan, which was also against Canada.
+Canada's loss ended their winning streak of four consecutive winter games, having won since 2002.